frcdesign/FRCDesign.org/docs/mechanism-examples/index.md

     ---

-    West Coast Drivebases are not used as commonly anymore with the proliferation of swerve, but they are still a good option if you are resource contrainted or need to handle terrain.
+    West Coast Drivebases are not used as commonly anymore with the proliferation of swerve, but they are still a good option in certain situations.

     [:octicons-arrow-right-24: West Coast Drivebases (Coming Soon)](./)